Consulate General of the Philippines Frankfurt

 2. Duly accomplished passport application form sent with the email confirmation of your appointment

-4. Married women who are using their spouse’s surname must also submit their Original PSA Authenticated Marriage Contract on Security Paper and one (1) photocopy, or Report of Marriage and one (1) photocopy
+4. Married women who are using their spouse’s surname must also submit their original PSA-issued Marriage Contract on security paper and one (1) photocopy OR their original PSA-issued Report of Marriage and one (1) photocopy

 • Land Transportation Office (LTO) Driver’s License